matter-labs/zksync/docs/contract.md

 - Either send ETH to smart contract (will be handled by the default function),
 - or call `depositERC20()` function to perform transferFrom for a registered ERC20 token.
 Note: the user must have previously called approve() on the ERC20 token contract in order to authorize Franklin contract to perform this operation.

-This deposit creates a **priority request** that is placed in corresponding priority requests mapping and also emits **NewPriorityRequest(opType, pubData, expirationBlock)** event to notify validators that they must include this request to upcoming blocks.
+This deposit creates **deposit priority request** that is placed in corresponding priority requests mapping and also emits **NewPriorityRequest(opType, pubData, expirationBlock)** event to notify validators that they must include this request to upcoming blocks.
 Complete **PriorityQueue** logic that handles **priority requests** is described in **Priority Requests** section.

-When a validator commits a block which contains a **circuit operations** `deposit`, than their count will be added to **priority requests** count for this block.
+When a validator commits a block which contains **circuit operations** `deposit`, **deposit onchain operation** for this deposit is created to verify compliance with priority queue requests.
+If it succeeds than their count will be added to **priority requests** count for this block.
+If the block is verified, **deposit onchain operations** and **deposit priority request** are simply discarded.

+If the block is reverted **deposit onchain operations** are siply discarded.

-If the block is reverted, the funds held by this blocks' **Deposit priority requests** are acrued to the owners' **root-chain balances** to make them possible to withdraw.
+If Franklin contract has entered Exodus mode and the block is unverified, the funds held by this blocks' **Deposit priority requests** are accrued to the owners' **root-chain balances** to make them possible to withdraw.
+This **withdraw onchain operations** and **full exit priority requests** are simply discarded.

 ## Withdrawals

 ### Partial withdrawal

 It is a standard withdrawal operation.
-When a block with a `partial_exit` **circuit operation** is committed, an **Withdraw onchain operation** for this withdrawal is created.
-If the block is verified, funds from the **Withdrawal onchain operation** are acrued to the users' **root-chain balances**.
+When a block with `partial_exit` **circuit operation** is committed, **withdraw onchain operation** for this withdrawal is created.
+If the block is verified, funds from the **withdrawal onchain operation** are acrued to the users' **root-chain balances**.

-If the block is reverted, this **Withdraw onchain operations** are simply discarded.
+If the block is reverted, this **withdraw onchain operations** are simply discarded.

 A user can withdraw funds from the **root-chain balance** at any time by calling a `withdrawETH()` or `withdrawERC20()` function.